Skip to main content

 Quercetin usually needs 2 to 4 weeks of consistent dosing before patients notice meaningful allergy relief, because it takes time for mast cells to become more stable.
 That is why we start it before allergy season, not during.
 Acute relief during a flare is better handled with a fast-acting antihistamine.

 You can usually wean off Zyrtec or Claritin once quercetin has been on board for 2 to 4 weeks, but I prefer to overlap them rather than switch cold turkey.
-The quercetin "thickens the balloon" while the antihistamine still does cleanup.
+The quercetin stabilizes the mast cell while the antihistamine still does cleanup.
 After a few weeks, most patients can drop the daily antihistamine and reserve it for occasional flares.

 Quercetin can help with mild food sensitivities and histamine-rich food reactions, because it lowers mast cell reactivity.
 It is not a treatment for true food allergies like peanut, tree nut, or shellfish allergies, where the risk is anaphylaxis.
 Never rely on a supplement for life-threatening food allergies; always carry your prescribed epinephrine.